Aliases for CHMP4C Gene

 GeneCards Summary for CHMP4C Gene

 CHMP4C (Charged Multivesicular Body Protein 4C) is a Protein Coding gene.
 Diseases associated with CHMP4C include hiv-1.
-Among its related pathways are Infectious disease and Endocytosis.
+Among its related pathways are HIV Life Cycle and Infectious disease.
 GO annotations related to this gene include protein homodimerization activity.
 An important paralog of this gene is CHMP4A.

 UniProtKB/Swiss-Prot for CHMP4C Gene